Introduction

 A new hire checklist is a directory of tasks for an employee's first 10/30/60/90 days.
 The doc also includes links to necessary information (e.g., where they can find an employee handbook or knowledge base), team member contacts and other fundamentals.

-Instead of following your new hires every step, give them the checklist during orientation.
+Instead of following your new hires at every step, give them the checklist during orientation.
 It should become their go-to resource for navigating their first weeks at your company.

 3. Develop an internal knowledge base